Bragadin-Giustiniani dispute: Appeal before the Pope

 In this process the attention slowly shifted to the Talmud.
 Already in December 1550 cardinal Girolamo Verallo had issued an official protest with the Venetian ambassador in Rome, Matteo Dandolo, about the continued printing in Venice of the Talmud, which he considered dangerous and spreading heresies.
-The protest was, however, was in vain and in 1551, Giustiniani published a multi-volume Babylonian Talmud in 1551.
+The protest, however, was in vain and in 1551, Giustiniani published a multi-volume Babylonian Talmud in 1551.
 While the delegates of both printers made their case, both groups of converts attacked the Talmud for containing blasphemous statements about Christians, Jesus Christ, Mary and the Church.
 While Giustiniani's delegates likely raised the Talmud as Bragadin had announced his intention to print a new, superior version of the Babylonian Talmud to that one of Giustiniani, Bragadin's representatives probably attacked the deficiencies of Giustiniani's edition.
 During the investigation, the Commission was also informed that Bomberg had printed Talmud several times without including the papal recommendation that it included the "refutations" of Felice da Prato and subsequently appointed censors to check all previous Hebrew prints.

 While it is not certain whether the Bragadin-Giustiniani dispute directly impacted the policy of the pope, it very likely reverberated in the highest circles of the Church.
 Under the influence of the Counter-Reformation and the Roman Inquisition, the case fuelled already existing suspicions about Hebrew books.
 At the time, there were two views within the Church regarding the Talmud and rabbinic literature: one side argued that its prohibition would radically increase conversion of Jews to Christianity while the other argued that Jews could be converted if the Truth of Christianity could be proven from it while critical parts of Christianity could be expurgated.
 Both sides aimed for the conversion of Jews.
 As the general objective of the Roman Inquisition was to bring people to Christianity, its members were less motivated by the elimination of blasphemy but more by the obstacles to conversion they perceived the Talmud to be.
 Finally, the possibility that Isserles' ruling might be disseminated around Europe likely alerted Christian authorities, who found it necessary to object that a rabbi might interfere in matters of culture, printing and education on an international scale; this helps to understand why the authorities intervened in a prompt and harsh way in a comparably small dispute between two Venetian printers.